Lamborghini Sián FKP 37

-The Lamborghini Sián FKP 37 is a mid-engine hybrid sports car produced by the Italian automotive manufacturer Lamborghini.
-Unveiled online on 3 September 2019, the Sián is the first hybrid production vehicle produced by the brand.
+The Lamborghini Sián FKP 37 is a limited production mid-engine hybrid sports car produced by the Italian automotive manufacturer Lamborghini.
+Unveiled online on 3 September 2019, the Sián is the first hybrid production vehicle produced by the company.

 Nomenclature

-The name Sián comes from a Bolognese word which means a flash of lightning.
+The name Sián comes from the Bolognese dialect of Emilian language siån, which means a flash of lightning (shine).
 The name was selected to highlight the fact that the car is the first production vehicle produced by the company to include a hybrid supercapacitator component.
 The suffix FKP 37 is related to the initials and birth year of the late Volkswagen Group chairman Ferdinand Karl Piëch.